-Family Violence Support Booklet

-Updated May 2019 • The Today Centre
+Family Violence Support Booklet Updated April 2023 • The Today Centre

-Understanding Family/Relationship Violence Types of Abuse Information for Immigrants and Newcomers Cycle of Violence 7 Build-Up 7 Act Out 7 Rationalize/Justify AKA the Honeymoon Phase 7 Pretend Normal 7 Safety Planning Safety Planning with Pets9 Internet Safety Planning 10 How Can I Keep Myself Safe Online?
-10 How to Delete Internet Browsing History 10 Family Violence is Against the Law 11 Assault 11 Criminal Harassment (Stalking) 11 Uttering Threats 11 Disobeying Orders of the Court 11 Where Do I Get Legal Help?12 Documentation 12 What Is Documentation?
-12 Reasons Documentation May Be Helpful 12 What to Include 12 Other Things to Consider 12 Contacting the Police What Happens When the Police Arrive?
-13 What Will Happen If My Partner Is Arrested?
-14 What Will Happen at the Bail Hearing?
-14 How Can I Find Out My Partner's Conditions of Release?
-14 What Happens If My Partner or I Do Not Obey the Conditions of Release?
-14 What If I Do Not Want to Proceed with the Charge?
-14 When Are Charges Not Laid?
-14 What If I Do Not Call the Police Right Away?
-15 Will My Partner Be Able to See Our Children?
-15 Will I Have to Leave My Home?
-15 What Are My Rights to Information?
-15 Should I Seek Medical Treatment?
-15 Things to Consider If You Choose to Leave How Do I Get to a Safe Place?
-16 Property 16 If I Leave, Will the Police Help Me Get My Belongings?
-16 If I Leave My Home, Does My Partner Get to Keep It?
-16 What About Pet(s)?
-16 Residential Tenancies (Safer Spaces for Victims of Domestic Violence) Amendment Act What About the Children?
-18 Can My Partner Go to the School and Take the Children?
-18 Parenting Orders 18 Access 18
+Understanding Family/Relationship Violence 4 Residential Tenancies (Safer Spaces for Victims of Types of Abuse 4 Domestic Violence) Amendment Act 16 Information for Immigrants and Newcomers .
+6 What About the Children?
+Can My Partner Go to the School and Take the Children?
+Cycle of Violence Parenting Orders Build-up Access Act Out Custody Rationalize/Justify (The Honeymoon Phase) Taking a Child Out of the Country Safety Planning Victims' Roles and Rights in the Criminal Justice System What Is a Safety Plan?
+The Court Process 18 Safety Planning With Pets Introduction 18 Where Can My Pets Go?
+8 Who Is the Crown Prosecutor?
+18 Internet Safety Planning Q What Does the Defense Lawyer Do?
+18 How Can I Keep Myself Safer Online?
+What Does the Judge Do?
+19 How to Delete Internet Browsing History Will I Have to Go to Court as a Witness?
+How Will I Know When I Have to Be in Court?
+Family Violence Is Against the Law What if I Do Not Want to Be a Witness or Attend Court?
+Assault Do I Have to be in Court for Every Court Date?
+Criminal Harassment (Stalking) What Happens at the First Appearance?
+Uttering Threats10 0 Disobeying Orders of the Court10 0 The Trial Where Do I Get Legal Help?
+10 Will My Children Be Called to Testify?
+The Disclosure to Protect Against Domestic Violence (Clare' Why Can the Accused Be Found Not Guilty?
+Law) Act What Happens if My Partner Is Found Guilty? , What Is a Victim Impact Statement?
+20 Documentation What Kind of Sentence Will My Partner Receive?
+21 What Is Documentation?11 Conditional Discharge With Probation Reasons Documentation May Be Helpful11 Suspended Sentence With Probation What to Include11 Jail Other Things to Consider11 1 Contacting the Police 12 How Will I Know When My Partner Gets Out of Jail?
+21 What Happens When the Police Arrive?12 Protection Orders 22 What Will Happen if My Partner Is Arrested?
+Emergency Protection Order (EPO) 22 What Will Happen at the Bail Hearing?
+King's Bench Protection Order (KBPO) 22 How Can I Find Out My Partner's Conditions of Release?
+13 Peace Bond What Happens if My Partner or I Do Not Obey the • Restraining Order 23 Conditions of Release?13 3 Financial Supports Available 24 What if I Do Not Want to Proceed With the Charge?
+13 When Are Charges Not Laid?
+Supports for Albertans Fleeing Abuse What if I Do Not Call the Police Right Away?
+Getting to Safety Setting up a New Household with Emergency Funding 24 Will My Partner Be Able to See Our Children?
+Will I Have to Leave My Home?14 Starting a New Life Other Financial Considerations What Are My Rights to Information?14 Should I Seek Medical Treatment?
+Financial Benefits for Victims of Violent Crimes Sexual violence Restitution Maintenance and Support 25 Things to Consider if You Choose to Leave Resources 28 How Do I Get to a Safe Place?14 Notes 20 Property14 110163 29 If I Leave, Will the Police Help Me Get My Belongings?
+15 If I Leave My Home, Does My Partner Get to Keep It?
+15 What About Pet(s)?
+5